 Building Narrative, Inviting Inquiry

-Here are some steps to design a Mission that creates a Need to Know in your classroom:
+Here are some steps to design a mission that creates a need to know in your classroom:

 - Start with your standards.
 Plan backward.
 Pick out your Common Core standards as well as your content standards, and determine what you want your students to do and how they will be able to show it.

-- Craft essential questions and enduring understandings to frame your Mission.
+- Craft essential questions and enduring understandings to frame your mission.
 What kind of inquiry will your students engage in, and what will they remember years after leaving your classroom?

 - Brainstorm authentic contexts for problem-solving around these essential questions.
 These could involve a cast of characters, an adventure, or a game that the students play.
 A good place to start a brainstorm is with a real-life job that uses the content and skills you want to teach.
-Then craft a story around that job.
+Craft a story around that job.

 - Develop a series of learning experiences and assessments that move toward your final goal in a coherent and concrete way.